spelunky-fyi/overlunky/docs/src/includes/_types.md

 end, ON.PRE_LOAD_LEVEL_FILES)
 ```

-> You can call theme functions from other themes, for example to make growable tile codes work in your theme:
+> You can call theme functions from other themes, for example to make all growable tile codes work in your theme:
 ```lua
 local custom = CustomTheme:new()
 custom:post(THEME_OVERRIDE.SPAWN_LEVEL, function()